Chatbot Message Persistence

 });

-On the server, you can then load the previous messages and append the new message to the previous messages:
+On the server, you can then load the previous messages and append the new message to the previous messages.
+If your messages contain tools, metadata, or custom data parts, you should validate them:

 app/api/chat/route.ts